Ergodic theory on coded shift spaces: Topological Structure Arising from Coding

 \section{Topological Structure Arising from Coding}

 Let $X$ be a coded shift space with a generating set $\cG$.
 For $g\in\cG$ we define

-Hence, $[g]$ is the standard cylinder set of the word $g$ in $X$, whereas $ \llb g \rrb$ is a set of all elements in $X_\seq$ having the generator $g$ as a zero's generating word.
+Hence, $[g]$ is the standard cylinder set of the word $g$ in $X$, whereas $ \llb g \rrb$ is a set of all points in $X_\con$ which have a representation as a concatenation of the elements of the generating set in which $g$ appears starting at the zeroth coordinate.
 Note that $ \llb g \rrb$ depends on a particular choice of the generating set $\cG$ for $X$, therefore we call the sets of this type $\cG$-cylinders.
-We show that $ \llb g \rrb$ is an element of the $\sigma$-algebra of Borel sets on $X$.
-In particular, $\llb g \rrb$ is $\mu$-measurable for all $\mu\in \cM_\sigma(X)$.
-Recall that the $\sigma$-algebra of Borel sets is generated by the cylinder sets.
+Assume now that $\cG$ uniquely represents $X_{\rm con}$.
+We define